Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Problem Formulation

-\item \textbf{Step 3: Delivery of Results for Deployment\\} Upon receiving the assignments from the decision-making module, the NFVO distributes these results to the respective VIMs through the SBI.
+\textbf{Step 3: Delivery of Results for Deployment.} Upon receiving the assignments from the decision-making module, the NFVO distributes these results to the respective VIMs through the SBI.
 The results specify the allocation of VNFs within the SFC across the DCs.
 For instance, \( \text{VNF}_0 \) might be assigned to \( \text{DC}_1 \), while \( \text{VNF}_1 \) and \( \text{VNF}_2 \) could be co-located to \( \text{DC}_3 \), depending on resource availability and objectives.
-Each VIM subsequently embeds the assigned VNFs within its corresponding DC, ensuring that the SFC is instantiated and operational in accordance with the partition assignments. \end{itemize}
+Each VIM subsequently embeds the assigned VNFs within its corresponding DC, ensuring that the SFC is instantiated and operational in accordance with the partition assignments.
+In this multi-domain setting, coordination is handled centrally by the NFVO, which collects aggregated resource statistics (e.g., total CPU and bandwidth) from each domain’s VIM.
+The SDAC module then jointly processes the full SFC sequence to ensure sequence-aware partitioning decisions across domains.
+Afterward, the NFVO distributes the assignments to the respective VIMs for local embedding, minimizing the synchronization needs while preserving scalability and privacy.

-This procedural flow outlines the role of the proposed decision-making component in enhancing the NFVO's capability to dynamically partition SFCs within a distributed NFVI environment, thereby optimizing resource allocation and improving service performance.